|Earth Science. Englewood Cliffs: Prentice Hall, 1987: 569.||"Mineral: Quartz, Specific Gravity: 2.65"||N/A|

 Sand is a type of sediment produced by the breakdown of various types of rocks.
 Once parted from the original source rock, the material is then eroded and transported via wind, water, or even ice.
 Sand often lands at the deposits of lakes or rivers as sand dunes or may ultimately reach the depths of the sea where it may harden into sedimentary rock.
 Sand varies in size, color, and composition.

 The composition of sand depends largely on the source material.
 Mineral sands are old beach sands that are made up of the important minerals, rutile, ilmenite, zircon, and monazite.
 Since these minerals are heavy they are also known as "heavy minerals".
 Most beach sands, however, are composed of grains of the mineral quartz.
-The relative density (also known as specific gravity) of quartz is about 2.65.
+The relative density (also known as specific gravity) of quartz is 2.65.
 Relative density refers to the weight of a mineral relative to an equal volume of water.

 Since the grain size of sand may vary, the mass of the individual grain of sand may vary according to its size as well as its composition.
 Using the ranges of diameters, I obtained the volume of the sand grain by using the formula for the volume of a sphere